rileyio/kiera-bot/README.md

 > **[>= v8.0]** Bolded commands have been converted to slash commands.

+> This section is out of date as of 9.0 and will need updated to reflect the new slash commands.

 #### Admin

 - `!admin channel purge` - [**Restricted:** Server Admin] Purge all messages in channel